oroinc/documentation/commerce/user_guide/shipping/configuration/shipping_rules.rst

    For detailed information about the expression language used in the shipping and payment rules, please see the :ref:`Expression Language for Shipping and Payment Rules <payment-shipping-expression-lang>` guide.

 #.
-In the **Shipping Method Configurations** section, add the shipping methods that should be available on the checkout when this shipping rule applies.
+In the **Shipping Method Configurations** section, add the shipping methods that should be available at the checkout when this shipping rule applies.

    a) Add shipping methods: